willzjacobson/jwt-demo/README.md

 ### View Users
 `GET /user`
-Responds with array of all users in nmongodb
+Responds with array of all users in mongodb
 NOTE: This would be a highly prtected route in real app.
 It's included here to ease debugging.

 ### GET Resource
 `GET /protected-resource`
 Responds with "protected information" that only logged in users with the scope 'read:resource' should have access to.
-To successfully hit this route, must first fetch a token using `auth/signin`, and include it in the `Authorization` request header as shown here.
+To successfully hit this route, you must first fetch a token using `auth/signin`, and include it in the `Authorization` request header as shown here.

 request headers:
 ```